The following is an exercise offered in all Transformative Solidarity workshops and programs.

 When we do this work alone (and many of us desire to do this work alone, myself included) we often struggle with moving forward.

 It is to expose and open ourselves to vulnerability with others. and with ourselves.
 Witnessing is something we do for ourselves and something we can do for others.
+To witness is to engage.
+We are not just watching or being watched – we are with and within the experience.
+We are part of the transformation.

 From our example: Witnessing myself could be observing my behavior, emotions, and reactions while holding all the understanding and grace I might show a dear friend or family member.
 Witnessing my friend could be in the observation of their language, behaviors, and other information I might know and holding them in grace and understanding.
 Holding space to witness their experience, emotions, and reactions to what happened.
 Witnessing is about embracing the Individual.